 The United States Reports are the official publication of the decisions of the United States Supreme Court.
 There is usually a delay by a few years between when the opinion is first issued and its final publication in the U.S. Reports.
 Commercial publishers print the opinions on a faster timetable.
 For more information regarding the publication of U.S. Supreme Court opinions, see https://www.supremecourt.gov/opinions/info_opinions.aspx.

 West's Federal Reporter series prints decisions from the United States Courts of Appeals that have been selected for publication.
 Not all decisions are selected for publication.

 West's Federal Supplement series prints decisions from the United States District Courts that have been selected for publication.
 Prior to the publication of the Federal Supplement in 1932, district court decisions were included in the Federal Reporter series.
 Not all decisions are selected for publication.

 Unpublished decisions are those not chosen to be included for publication.
-Commercial databases, including Lexis, Westlaw, and Fastcase, will occasionally pick up select unpublished decisions.
+Commercial databases, including Lexis, Westlaw, Bloomberg Law, and Fastcase, will occasionally pick up select unpublished decisions.
 Not all decisions are picked up by all publishers.
 Some websites may also include select unpublished decisions.
-Many unpublished decisions can only be accessed by contacting the clerk of the court.
+If not found in any of these sources, an unpublished decision may need to be obtained from the court.

 Subject Specific Cases